-In plain English, the sponsor promote structure in the table can be interpreted as follows.
-The Limited Partners are offered a preferred return of 8%, which entitles them to 100% of the property’s cash flow until the total returns reach a level of 8%.
+In plain English, the sponsor promote structure in the table can be interpreted as follows: the Limited Partners are offered a preferred return of 8%, which entitles them to 100% of the property’s cash flow until the total returns reach a level of 8%.
 If the GP is able to deliver a return of higher than 8%, but less than 12%, they get a 10% promote.
 This means that they get their 25% share from their initial equity contribution plus the extra 10% bonus.
-This means that they get 35% of the property’s cash flow and the LPs get 65%.
+This means that the GP gets 35% of the property’s cash flow and the LPs get 65%.
 However, if the GPs are able to deliver a return in excess of 12%, they get another 10% promote, which means that their share is now 45% and the LPs share is 55%.

 This example of a simple equity distribution waterfall schedule should demonstrate the incentive alignment discussed above.
 The GP earns the most money when delivering the highest return.
-In fact, at the highest tier, they earn a disproportionate share of profits in the sense that they only put in 25% of the required equity, but get 45% of the cash flow.
+In fact, at the highest tier, the GP earns a disproportionate share of profits in the sense that they only put in 25% of the required equity but get 45% of the cash flow.
 Another term for this is “carried interest,” and it is the primary way that the GP earns a profit.